microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 > *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
 Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.

 ### 2. Import MRTK Packages
-1. Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".
+Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".

-2. Import the Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage following the same steps as above.
+We also recommend that you import the Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage following the same steps as above.

 > The examples package is optional but contains useful demonstration scenes for current MRTK features.